 Author: Guy Sela

-The author is the founder and CEO of S.G.I Agricultural Technologies
+The author is the founder S.G.I Agricultural Technologies

 SMART!
 Fertilizer Management Software was developed by S.G.I Agricultural Technologies, a Digital-Ag company.
 SMART! is a fertilizer optimization software platform.
 It uses field data, open data libraries, satellite data and real-time weather to help farmers maximize crop yields in the most efficient and economical way.
 The farmer gets access to an easy-to-use interface that eliminates the guesswork, minimizes uncertainties involved in making fertilizer management decisions and enable the farmer to make the right decision time and again.